gardener/gardener/docs/concepts/controller-manager.md

 ### [`ControllerDeployment` Controller](../../pkg/controllermanager/controller/controllerdeployment)

-Extensions are registered in garden cluster via `ControllerRegistration` and deployment of respective extensions are specified via `ControllerDeployment`.
-For more info refer [here](../extensions/controllerregistration.md).
+Extensions are registered in the garden cluster via `ControllerRegistration` and deployment of respective extensions are specified via `ControllerDeployment`.
+For more info refer to [Registering Extension Controllers](../extensions/controllerregistration.md).

 This controller ensures that `ControllerDeployment` in-use always exists until the last `ControllerRegistration` referencing them gets deleted.
 The controller adds a finalizer which is only released when there is no `ControllerRegistration` referencing the `ControllerDeployment` anymore.